Display Energy Certificates (DECs) and Advisory Reports (ARs)

 What is a DEC/AR?

 Display Energy Certificates (DECs) show the actual energy usage of a building, (the ‘Operational Rating'), and help the occupier and the public see the energy efficiency of a building.
 This is based on the energy consumption of the building as recorded by gas, electricity and other meters.
-The DEC should be clearly displayed at all times and clearly visible to the public.
+The DEC should be clearly displayed at all times at least as an A£ in size and must be clearly visible to the public.
 A DEC is always accompanied by an Advisory Report (AR) that lists cost effective measures to improve the energy rating of the building.

 Do I need a DEC/AR?